 Every year the Washington Interscholastic Activities Association (WIAA), the organization authorized under Washington law to regulate high-school sports in Washington, holds a state-wide postseason tennis tournament.
 To advance to the State Championships, players must compete in two qualifying tournaments.
-The WIAA requires participants to certify that they will be able to participate in each level of the tournament to qualify for the championships, but exceptions are made for injuries, illness, and “unforeseen events.”
+Throughout Joelle’s high school tennis career, the WIAA required participants to certify that they would be able to participate in each level of the tournament to qualify for the championships, with exceptions for injuries, illness, and “unforeseen events.”

 In her junior year, Joelle won the first qualifying tournament leading up to the State Championships but had to forfeit her spot to an alternate because the next round conflicted with the Sabbath.
 In 2019, her senior season, Joelle was undefeated and expected to win in the qualifying tournaments and advance to the State Championships.
 Yet the State Championships were scheduled on a Friday and Saturday.
 According to WIAA rules, she was disqualified from playing the entire postseason.

 Hoping to reach a compromise, the Chung family contacted the WIAA months in advance, asking for a religious accommodation.
 The Chungs asked the WIAA to move the State Championships to a weekday or simply allow Joelle to participate in the qualifying tournaments and use an alternate for the championships, just like athletes with injuries or illness can.
 Of course, it was entirely hypothetical that a replacement would be needed, depending on whether Joelle advanced to the championships.
 The WIAA flatly denied their requests, forcing Joelle to give up her chances in the tournament.